Beyond Roles: How BrightHR Designed a Flexible Permission System for HR

 Feature Keys: A Contract with the Backend

-Every permission in the system is identified by a feature key — a string constant that the frontend and backend agree on as a strict contract.
-Change one without coordination, and things break silently.
+Every permission in the system is identified by a feature key; a string constant that the frontend and backend agree on as a strict contract.
+Change one without coordination and things break.
+In practice, this is a shared file listing every permission by name: ContractAndAnnualLeave, Payroll, SalaryInformation, BankDetails, MedicalInformation, and so on.
+Both sides of the system reference the same list, so nothing falls out of sync.

 Permission Assignments: What You Have Access To